-Standard industry classification code 808 represents home health care services.
+North America Industrial Classification System (NAICS) 6216 represents home health care services.
 Private and government agencies provide these services.
 CMS uses the Census of Service Industries (CSI) as its benchmark for private firms, and then adjusts this estimate with Medicare and Medicaid payments for home health care supplied by governmental agencies.
-In Delaware, the difference between the CMS final estimate and the CSI estimate for 1992 is less than 10%.
-This suggests that government expenditures for direct provision of services (i.e. not by contract to a private firm) in this area are small.
 The estimates are provided in Figure 2.5 below.

 This category of personal health expenditures exhibits a different pattern of growth than what was shown in the earlier figures.
-Estimates show that annual expenditures quadrupled since 1990, exhibiting the highest growth rate by any of the sectors; and well above the rate for all sectors combined.
+Home health services has been among the fastest growing health care sectors over the past 15 years.
+The estimates are consistent with the CMS 2000 data.

 Mitigating the growth of home health services will be the effect of the Balanced Budget Act.
 The home health industry is under siege from declining Medicare reimbursements.
 The Balanced Budget Act of 1997 delineated a schedule of reimbursement reductions and visit limitations, both of which directly impact the income stream of home health care providers.
 Home health providers responded by paring their payrolls.
 Nationally, home health employment peaked in 1997 following a decade of unbroken expansion.
 Since 1997, employment declined sharply.
 Total employment in the industry fell 5.5% in 1998 and 1999.
-Home health expenditures are now recovering, with growth in excess of 6% over the past two years.
+Home health expenditures are now recovering, with growth in excess of 5% over the past three years.